Eugenio8mola/GraphPartitioning/sequentialAlgorithms/GreedyGraphGrowingPartitioning/README.md

 1. `g` The graph
 2. `np` The number of partitions

+## isPowerOf2

+This function has one input and gets the `np` as the number of partitions then checks whether it is a multiple of a power of 2 or not.

+## DFS

+The DFS function is a recursive function that performs depth-first search traversal starting from a given vertex in the graph.
+This function has three parameters and is used in the function of `isContiguous` to check that the graph is contiguous or not:

+1. `graph`: This parameter represents the adjacency matrix of the graph.
+It's a 2D vector where graph[i][j] is 1 if there is an edge from vertex i to vertex j, and 0 otherwise.
+2. `visited`: This parameter is a reference to a boolean vector indicating whether each vertex has been visited during the DFS traversal.
+Initially, all elements of this vector are set to false to indicate that no vertices have been visited.
+3. `vertex`: This parameter represents the current vertex being visited during the DFS traversal.
+Initially, this will be the starting vertex of the traversal.

+## isContiguous

+This function gets the `graph` as an input and then uses depth-first search (DFS) algorithms to traverse the graph and check if all vertices are reachable from any arbitrary starting vertex.
+If all vertices are reachable, then the graph is contiguous and returns `true` otherwise it returns `false`.

 ## `print`

 This function receives the grap `g` as an input and prints it in the output.